California woman charged with spitting on Asian American man in racist attack: ‘It’s very targeted vitriol.'

-“Our community stands together against any hatred and racism against the Asian Pacific Islander community,” District Attorney Jeff Rosen said.
+“Our community stands together against any hatred and racism against the Asian Pacific Islander community,” District Attorney Jeff Rosen said in the statement.
 “It is ignorant.
 It is wrong.
-And when it is criminal, those who are charged will face the full power of my office to hold them accountable.”
+And when it is criminal - those who are charged will face the full power of my Office to hold them accountable.”

 The incidents come amid a recent wave of racist attacks and harassment against Asian Americans, with many advocates linking the trend to former president Donald Trump’s rhetoric blaming China for the coronavirus pandemic.
 Attacks have targeted several seniors, including an 84-year-old man who died days after he was shoved in the Bay Area.
 Last month, a Filipino man was slashed with a box cutter aboard a New York City train.